-According to the Stegra CEO, the new funds amount to 15 percent, or around ten billion kronor, of the total cost, which is currently around 6.5 billion euro, just over 70 billion kronor.
-The new financing consists of a mix of new equity from the larger owners, debt, so-called outsourcing, and selected strategic partnerships.
-Henrik Henriksson hopes that this will be finalized within the next two months.
+According to the Stegra CEO, the new funds amount to 15 percent, or around ten billion kronor, of the total cost, which currently stands at around 6.5 billion euro, approximately 70 billion kronor.
+The new financing consists of a mix of new equity from the larger owners and more loans.
+Henrik Henriksson hopes that this will be settled over the next two months.

 Increased costs

-Stegra, whose business idea is to manufacture more or less fossil-free steel, has been affected by some increased costs, including general inflation, higher costs for electrical installations, but also as a result of the company now owning infrastructure such as railways and the part of the harbor in Luleå that is necessary.
-In addition, the company was denied a government investment via the Industry Leap.
-At the same time, Stegra hopes to be able to outsource some ancillary activities to external parties to save money.
+Stegra, whose business idea is to manufacture more or less fossil-free steel, has been affected by increased costs, including general inflation, higher costs for electrical installations, but also as a result of the company now owning infrastructure such as railways and the part of the port in Luleå that is necessary.
+Additionally, the company was denied a government investment via Industrikivet.

-Production start is now set to around the turn of the year 2026/2027.
+Production start is now set for around the turn of the year 2026/2027.

 And then it will probably take up to 12-18 months before we have certified all products and we can run the entire plant at full capacity, says Henrik Henriksson.